-Potential Impact of Risk

-The Group is mainly exposed to the interest rate risk due to its investment in treasury bills and debt mutual funds.
-The interest rate risk arises due to uncertainties about the future market interest rate on these investments.
+Potential Impact of Risk Management Policy The Group has laid policies and The Group is mainly exposed to the interest rate risk due to its investment guidelines including tenure of in treasury bills and debt mutual investment made to minimise impact funds.
+The interest rate risk arises of interest rate risk. due to uncertainties about the future market interest rate on these investments.